-We do not receive any government funding for our rescue missions and are therefore completely dependent on the generosity of our supporters – making our supporters our priority.
+We do not receive any government funding towards operating costs and are therefore completely dependent on the generosity of our supporters – making you our priority.

 Spending your money

 We promise to spend your money wisely and we are extremely proud of what we have achieved with your support over the years.
 We are constantly looking at ways to reduce costs and run the charity more efficiently, whilst at the same time recognising that an operation such as the Cornwall Air Ambulance must have proper Governance.
-We have a ratio of 1 member of paid staff to 10 volunteers, all working side by side as one team.
+We currently have approximately 270 volunteers and 51 paid staff, all working side by side as one team.
 We are transparent about our financial position and our strategic plans – you can read all about this in our accounts which are available on the Charity Commission website.
 Alternatively get in touch and we can send you a copy in the post.